CameronD73/529renew/README.md

 Most of the details are in [this project's Wiki](https://github.com/CameronD73/529renew/wiki).

-## nstallation
+## Installation
 The latest released version is available in the Chrome store.
+For experimental installs, details are in the wiki.